 |Valhalla at Anchor Between Two Islands|

 Next, we went to the island of Partida.
 The island is separated from Espiritu Santo by only a narrow spit of land.
-Eons ago the two islands WERE one until the volcano erupted and both the east and west side of the volcano eroded away.
-The anchorage is actually the crater of what is left of the volcano.
-The sand is grey and has a creamy consistency much like volcanic ash.
+Eons ago, the two islands WERE one until the volcano erupted.
+Over time, both the east and west sides eroded away forming the anchorage that is actually the crater of the ancient volcano.
+The sand is whitish-grey and has a creamy consistency, much like volcanic ash.
 The coromuels blew again, but we were protected from the wind waves and our anchor held tight stuck in volcanic mud.

 |Inside an Ancient Volcano Crater|

 Valhalla at anchor between Espirtu Santo and Partida.
 One island formed into two islands when the volcano blew eons ago.